Guardsquare/proguard/README.md

   generally isn't noticeable.
 For the Dalvik virtual machine and ART on Android devices, the difference can be worth it.

-* ProGuard can also remove logging code, from applications and their libraries.
+* ProGuard can also remove logging code, from applications and their libraries, without needing to change the source code &mdash; in fact, without needing the source code at all!

 The manual pages ([markdown](docs/md), [html](https://www.guardsquare.com/proguard)) cover the features and usage of